Harphies/Javascript/practice_projects/lireddit-server/README.md

 ### April 14, 2021

 - Completed the CRUD Operations
-- Created a User entity
+- Created a new entity file for User entity
+- Created a new resolver file for user CRUD Operations

 ## Essential Learnings